Be a Sponsor

 As an Award Category Sponsor, attach your name to one of the prizes to be awarded at the gala dinner as well as receive recognition on various promotional materials.
 As a sponsor you are supporting an important and vital literary tradition in British Columbia that celebrates and promotes local authors.

-Support BC Book Prizes On Tour
+Support BC and Yukon Book Prizes On Tour

-Each year, the BC and Yukon Book Prizes sends several finalist authors on tour around the province.
+Each year, the BC and Yukon Book Prizes sends several finalist authors on tour around the region.
 As part of BC and Yukon Book Prizes author tour, the authors will travel to communities across the province and territory, visiting one elementary school and one high school in each community, as well as reading at a public event hosted by a local bookstore or library, where their books will be sold.

-The Adopt-a-Library program is a long-running project that allows donors to direct sets of shortlisted books (valued at $500) to a school library of their choosing.
-In its fledgling year (2007), the Adopt-a-Library program confirmed six sponsors who supported eight schools, for a funding total of $4,000.
+The Adopt-A-Library program is a long-running project that allows donors to direct sets of shortlisted books (valued at $500) to a school library of their choosing.
+In its fledgling year (2007), the Adopt-A-Library program confirmed six sponsors who supported eight schools, for a funding total of $4,000.
 To date, we have raised a combined total of $80,000 worth of books for schools in communities across BC.